 An accomplished orchestral, chamber, and solo clarinetist, Dr. Andrea Vos-Rochefort has performed around the world in France, Italy, and the United States on stages including Avery Fisher Hall, Salle Cortot, Aronoff Center, and the historic Des Moines Capitol building with the Des Moines Chamber Symphony.
-She currently serves as Adjunct Instructor of Clarinet at University of Dayton and Stivers School for the Performing Arts, Woodwind Specialist at Cooper High School, Woodwind Director for TriState Ensembles, teaches privately, and can be seen performing with Lima Symphony, Richmond Symphony, Orchestra Kentucky, the Dayton Philharmonic, Carmel Symphony, and concert:nova.
+She was recently appointed Assistant Professor of Clarinet at Texas A&M University-Kingsville and previously served as Adjunct Instructor of Clarinet at University of Dayton and Stivers School for the Performing Arts, Woodwind Specialist at Cooper High School, and Woodwind Director for TriState Ensembles.
+She teaches privately, and has performed with Lima Symphony, Richmond Symphony, Orchestra Kentucky, Dayton Philharmonic, Carmel Symphony, and concert:nova, Cincinnati Chamber Orchestra, Cincinnati Symphony Orchestra, and the Lexington Philharmonic.
 She finished her DMA at Cincinnati College-Conservatory of Music with Ben Freimuth in May 2017 after completing her master's degree at Manhattan School of Music with Mark Nuccio and her bachelor's degree at Ithaca College under the tutelage of Michael Galvan.
 Other accolades include a Prix a l'unanimite in Chamber Music and Diplomes Superieurs in both Chamber Music and Clarinet at L'Ecole Normale de Musique de Paris while studying with Guy Deplus.